ANGSD/NgsRelate/README.md

 The frequency file needs to contain a line per site with the allele frequency of the site in it.

 ## VCF input ##
 NgsRelate takes a standard VCF file generated with e.g. [bcftools](http://samtools.github.io/bcftools/).
 By default, NgsRelate will estimate the allele frequencies using the individuals provided in the VCF files.
-As shown above, external allele frequencies can be provided.
+As shown above, external allele frequencies can be provided with `-f`.
+These frequencies will overwrite the ones estimated from the VCF file.

 # Output format #